2012 Senior Open Championship: Field

 The field consisted of 144 competitors; 141 professionals and three amateurs.

 18-hole stroke play qualifying rounds were held on Monday, 23 July, on three places in Scotland, for players who were not already exempt.
 The 28 leading players from the qualifying competitions joined the 116 exempt players for the championship.

-76 players made the 36-hole cut, 74 professionals and two amateurs.
+The 76 players who made the 36-hole cut included 74 professionals and two amateurs.
 Chip Lutz finished leading amateur at tied 36th.

 Past champions in the field

 Six past Senior Open champions participated.
 Three of them made the 36-hole cut; 2010 champion Bernhard Langer (tied 6th), 2003, 2005 and 2007 champion Tom Watson (tied 10th), 2006 and 2009 champion Loren Roberts (tied 27th).
 2008 champion Bruce Vaughan, 2004 champion Pete Oakley and 2002 champion Noboru Sugai did not make the cut.

 2011 champion Russ Cochran did not compete to defend his title, due to a back injury.
 1988, 1990 and 1997 champion Gary Player withdraw prior to the first round due to a neck injury.